divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 `````````````````````

 When using the new timeout error type, drivers MUST transform timeout errors
 from external sources into the new error.
-The first such error is the
+One such error is the
 ``MaxTimeMSExpired`` server error.
 When checking for this error, drivers MUST
 only check that the error code is 50 and MUST NOT check the code name or
 error message.
 This error can be present in a top-level response document